TuomSu/TicketGuru_k23/index.md

 *Käyttäjätarinoita:*

-As the ticket salesperson, I want to be able to sell discounted tickets for kids for example.
+~~Poistetaan: As the ticket salesperson, I want to be able to sell discounted tickets for kids for example.~~

 As the ticket salesperson, I want to be able to see the events and sell tickets and print them to customers so that they can show the ticket before the event.

+**Lipuntarkastaja: (lisätty 3.4.23)**

+Lipuntarkastajana haluan tarkistaa lipun kelvollisuuden, sekä merkitä lipun käytetyksi, jottei samaa lippua voi käyttää uudelleen.

 ___